 PCCS offers the following preschool classes:

 Children must be age 3 by August 1st to enter into this program.

 Children must be age 4 by August 1st.
 Students will be ready for kindergarten the next year.

 Five Days per Week

 Biblical values are taught by stories and discussion.
-Curriculum may be supplemented at the teachers’ or the Administrator’s discretion if deemed appropriate or advisable.
+The curriculum may be supplemented at the teachers’ or the administrator’s discretion if deemed appropriate or advisable.

 Two Days per Week Classes